BACK

 Discovering the Pet

 What should you do when you first find out an unauthorized pet is on your property?
 Getting photographic evidence is the first step, if possible.
-So, if you discover the pet during an inspection.
-Let your tenant know you’re going to take the picture and then collect the evidence.
+So, if you discover the pet during an inspection, let your tenant know you’re going to take the picture and then collect the evidence.

 Next, send your tenant an official notice detailing the lease violation and how quickly you expect the tenant to get rid of the pet.
 This expectation should follow any applicable state laws and the details in your lease agreement.
 In some instances, you can limit it to 24 hours, but some states may allow for three to seven days to take care of the situation.
-And notify your tenant that if they don’t remove the pet during the allotted time, then you will move forward with an eviction.
+And notify your tenant that if they don’t remove the pet during the allotted time, then you will move forward with the eviction process.
 We know how serious this sounds, but this situation isn’t one to take lightly.
 They purposely violated the lease agreement, and you need to make sure they understand the severity of that.

 Lastly, notify your tenant of any fines they incurred due to the lease violation, and remind your tenant that they’re liable for any damage the unauthorized pet may have caused.